PRESS GUIDE

 Read my review of IV here.

-Visit Kick Axe's official website at http://www.kickaxe.net
+Visit Kick Axe's official website at https://www.kickaxe.net

 SETLIST: